Uncertainty-Aware Mixed-Variable Machine Learning for Materials Design: Results and Discussion

-To compare the performances of two ML-BO models in facilitating materials design, we apply the BO framework in Figure \ref{fig:BO_frame} to optimize materials' properties using several existing experimental/computational materials datasets.
-For each optimization task, we use chemical composition as input variables.
-We start with a small fraction of samples randomly selected from the dataset; evaluation of a sample is done by querying its corresponding property from the dataset.
+To assess the performances of two ML models in facilitating materials design, we apply Lolo-BO and LVGP-BO to optimize materials' properties using several existing experimental/computational materials datasets.
+We adopt a simple yet generally applicable design representation, using chemical composition as design variables to optimize the properties.
+We start with a small fraction of samples randomly selected from the dataset; the evaluation of a sample is imitated by querying its corresponding property from the dataset.
 Model fitting and acquisition function follow the same procedure described in previous sections.
-Since the materials' properties of interest are desired to be maximized, we use their negative values as the response, so that the optimization task is minimization of the response, consistent with the numerical examples.